Appalachian Outreach, Jefferson City, Tennessee

 Among our newest partnerships with Big Creek People in Action is our “Mighty Molars” program in which dental hygienists instruct children on how to properly brush their teeth and floss, and then receive “tools for teeth” dental kits that are provided by Americans Helping Americans.® These contain toothbrushes, a large tube of toothpaste and dental floss picks.

 And among our most established programs is for our nation’s heroes and their families who have served our country with honor and distinction, oftentimes in combat leaving them disabled.
-In McDowell County, Big Creek People in Action distributes boxes of nonperishable food items to elderly and disabled veterans enabling them to get through the month on their meager fixed incomes and not having to choose whether to go without food when bills come due.
+In McDowell County, Big Creek People in Action is doing its part to ensure elderly and disabled veterans have access to sufficient nutrition.
+Through their program of distributing boxes filled with nonperishable food items each month, these individuals can enjoy the peace-of-mind that comes from not having to choose between groceries and bills when money is tight.

 Cumberland Mountain Outreach, Beattyville, Kentucky